elkurto/flutter-vscode-super-proj/README.md

   - Create and use :custom_button_widget:"StyledButton"
   - StyledButton renders a child widget (e.g. StyledHeading('btn-text'))
   - StyledButton has a background-gradient and rounded corners
+  - StyledButton uses EdgeInsets for padding
+  - StyledButton is really a TextButton that contains a :styled_widget:child

   ```dart
     import 'package:flutter/material.dart';